-When your friends run past you uphill with their 30-kg sled dog in a full gallop, remember how it feels as you fly passed them going downhill with your 8-kg terrier!
+When your friends run past you uphill with their 30-kilo sled dog in a full gallop, remember how it feels as you fly past them going downhill with your 8-kilo dog!

 More small dogs are entering the sport

-At the more traditional sled dog-type competitions where canicross is not the main focus, Amy has seen far fewer small dogs, but at other competitions, you see a much wider variety of dogs.
-More are participating all the time.
+Amy has seen far fewer small dogs at the more traditional sled dog-type competitions where canicross is not the main focus.
+But at other competitions, there is a much wider variety of dogs.
+More small dogs are participating all the time.

 >- I’ve seen Chihuahuas and Dachshunds competing.
 Maisie is definitely never the smallest at these types of events, and I think that the other events will start to see more small dogs as time goes on.
 The more the sport grows and the more accessible it becomes, the more dogs of all shapes and sizes you see coming through.